 The Shady Grove Sector Plan calls for a shared use walkway/bikeway path connection between Amity Drive and the Town.
 Such a path will provide Town residents with improved walking and biking options for access to the Shady Grove Metro Station and nearby services.

-The ability to walk and bike safely within Washington Grove is a cherished town amenity.
+The ability to walk and bike safely within Washington Grove is a cherished town amenity, one enjoyed by many residents.
 Unfortunately, there are significant impediments to such travel beyond the town limits.
-Since adoption of the 2009 Master Plan, several local developments have increased the need for improved access to Washington Grove.
+Since adoption of the 2009 Master Plan, several local developments have increased the need for improved non-vehicular access to Washington Grove.